 The walking trail at Freedom Hills Wildlife Management Area (Site #13, Northwest Loop) is one of numerous gravel and dirt hunter access roads on the 34,500 acre WMA, which leads visitors into a variety of productive habitats ranging from old fields to …

-A little bit off the beaten path but well worth the time, Frog Pond Overlook merits a visit for anyone birding in the Anniston-Gadsden area.
+Off the beaten path but worth the time, Frog Pond Overlook merits a visit for anyone birding in the Anniston area.
 The Frog Pond itself is situated in the Choccolocco Forest.
 Bird the foot path to the pond for woodland species, the pond for wetland species, and the adjacent forest for canopy birds.
 The Frog Pond is compact, and the immediate area can be covered in 90 minutes.
 Allow a good half day for the surrounding forest.

 The tiny Wilcox County community of Gee’s Bend will provide an entertaining and educational visit.
 World-famous for its museum-quality quilts, it also provides habitat to good numbers of bottomland woodland birds, including vast numbers of Turkeys and Bobwhites.
 Come here after Chilatchee Park, spend a couple of hours at Gee’s Bend Park and the Boykin community, then take the historic Gee’s Bend Ferry across the Alabama River and visit Roland Cooper State Park.